-Annual Report Management Measure Measurable Goals Requirement Regulatory mechanism are required to be consistent with the currently effective Tennessee Construction General Permit (CGP, TNR100000).
-Regulatory mechanisms for construction site runoff control updated to be consistent with CGP must be effective and implemented within 12 months of the issuance date of the CGP Identify if the regulatory mechanisms for construction site runoff control have been updated to be consistent with CGP and are effective & implemented within 12 months of the issuance date of the CGP An inventory of actively permitted public and private construction sites that result in a total land disturbance as defined in subpart 4.2.4.
-Maintain an up-to-date inventory with all information identified subpart 4.2.4 - # of actively permitted sites on the last day of the previous reporting period sites on the last day of the current reporting period Construction site plans review and approval Establish policies and/or procedures for review and approval of all plans and review 100% of all projects accordingly - Total number of projects reviewed in accordance with established policies and procedures
+Management Measure Measurable Goals Annual Report Requirement Regulatory mechanism are required to be consistent with the currently effective Tennessee Construction General Permit (CGP, TNR100000).
+Note: This reporting element won't be seen in the annual report until after the subsequent CGP has been issued.
+NPDES general permit for construction stormwater runoff with an effective after September 30, 2026, modifications to ordinances or other regulatory mechanisms for construction site runoff control must be effective and implemented within 18 months of the effective date of a Tennessee Construction General Permit (CGP, TNR100000); Identify if the regulatory mechanisms for construction site runoff control have been updated to be consistent with CGP and are effective & implemented within 18 months of the effective date of the subsequent CGP

-Management Measure Measurable Goals Annual Report Requirement - % of projects reviewed in accordance with the established policy and procedure Mechanisms or plans for public access to information on projects and receiving and considering comments from the public on those projects.
-The Measurable Goals ar requirements for this ma implemented Public Invo reported under subpart 4 nagement measures are lvement MCM and Procedures for permittee inspectors to evaluate and document construction site compliance.
-Priority construction activities; Inspect a minimum of 10% of active non-priority construction sites in accordance with SWMP - # of non-priority construction activities - % of active construction site inspections conducted accordance with SWMP - # of Priority construction meetings at 100% of Priority Construction Activities - Inspect 100% of all of Priority Construction Activities at least once per calendar month - % of Priority Construction Activities that had Pre- Construction meetings - % Priority Construction Activities inspected at a frequency of less than once per calendar month.
+Management Measure Measurable Goals Annual Report Requirement An inventory of actively permitted public and private construction sites that result in a total land disturbance as defined in subpart 4.2.4.d Maintain an up-to-date inventory with all information identified subpart 4.2.4.d -total number of active construction activities 7.2.7.0 Total number of active non-priority construction activities with incomplete inventory information Construction site plans review and approval Establish policies- Total number of development and review and approval (or denial) of all plans and review 100% of all new development and redevelopment and established policie and procedures projects accordingly - Yes/No Were all new development and redevelopment projects reviewed in accordance with the established policy and procedure?
+Mechanisms or plans for public access to information on new development and redevelopment projects and receiving and considering comments from the public on those new development and redevelopment projects.
+The Measurable Goals and Annual Reporting requirements for this management measures a implemented Public Involvement MCM and reported under subpart 4.2.2 Procedures for permittee inspectors to evaluate and document construction site compliance.
+Inspect a minimum of 10% of active non- priority construction sites in accordance - Total number of active non-priority construction activities

+Management Measure Measurable Goals Annual Report Requirement with Stormwater Management Program - Yes/No Were all non- priority active construction activities inspections conducted accordance with Stormwater Management Program Priority construction activities; -Conduct Pre- construction meetings at 100% of Priority Construction Activities - Total Number of Priority Construction Activities - Yes/No Did all Priority Construction Activities that have Pre- Construction meetings? - Inspect 100% of all of Priority Construction Activities at least once per calendar month - Yes/No Were all priority Construction Activities inspected at least once per calendar month?

 4.2.5.
-Post-Construction/Permanent Storm Water Management in New Development and Redevelopment
+Post-Construction/Permanent Stormwater Management in New Development and Redevelopment a.
+The permittee shall develop and implement a permanent stormwater management program to reduce pollutants in stormwater discharges through management practices, control techniques, and systems, design, and engineering practices implemented to the maximum extent practicable (MEP), as set forth herein.